-The deployment of a 400-strong reconstruction task force (RTF) also marked a shift in Howard's preferred strategic concept of deploying Special Forces for a short, defined mission and then withdrawing them before they got involved in peacekeeping, stabilization, and nation building.29 Howard's actions revealed he realized Afghanistan would not be a quick fight.30 Indeed, the RTF was the first of what would amount to 13 conventional Australian task forces to Uruzgan.31
+The deployment of a 400-strong reconstruction task force (RTF) also marked a shift in Howard's preferred strategic concept of deploying Special Forces for a short, defined mission and then withdrawing them before they got involved in peacekeeping, stabilization, and nation building.
+Howard's actions revealed he realized Afghanistan would not be a quick fight.
+Indeed, the RTF was the first of what would amount to 13 conventional Australian task forces to Uruzgan.

-Between August 2006 and October 2008, Australia sent four RTF rotations to Uruzgan.32 The RTFs were engineer heavy, with a significant force-protection element, and were increasingly employing combined arms theory and practice.
-Over the course of more than two years, the RTF, in the words of its first commanding officer, "worked to rebuild the physical infrastructure of Uruzgan province, to build an indigenous capacity to undertake engineering activities there."33 The latter was achieved through a trade training school which focused on providing carpentry skills to Afghan youth.34
+Between August 2006 and October 2008, Australia sent four RTF rotations to Uruzgan.
+The RTFs were engineer heavy, with a significant force-protection element, and were increasingly employing combined arms theory and practice.
+Over the course of more than two years, the RTF, in the words of its first commanding officer, "worked to rebuild the physical infrastructure of Uruzgan province, to build an indigenous capacity to undertake engineering activities there."
+The latter was achieved through a trade training school which focused on providing carpentry skills to Afghan youth.
+The latter was achieved through a trade training school which focused on providing carpentry skills to Afghan youth.

-On top of its own work, the RTF was ultimately in Uruzgan "to support the Dutch Provincial Reconstruction Team."35 It was, in essence, an effort to win "hearts and minds" and thus turn people away from the insurgency.36 From the start, the RTF concept of operations was to take a "top down, bottom up" approach by rebuilding government infrastructure as well as doing small-scale missions requested by villages.37 The projects, which included the construction of schools, bridges, health facilities, and patrol bases, grew in size and scope.
-In 2008, the RTF briefly left Uruzgan to work on higher coalition construction priorities in Zabul province.38
+On top of its own work, the RTF was ultimately in Uruzgan "to support the Dutch Provincial Reconstruction Team."
+It was, in essence, an effort to win "hearts and minds" and thus turn people away from the insurgency.
+From the start, the RTF concept of operations was to take a "top down, bottom up" approach by rebuilding government infrastructure as well as doing small-scale missions requested by villages.
+The projects, which included the construction of schools, bridges, health facilities, and patrol bases, grew in size and scope.
+In 2008, the RTF briefly left Uruzgan to work on higher coalition construction priorities in Zabul province.
+San and San Alexandre San Ale

 During May 2007, a Special Operations Task Group of 300 soldiers returned to Uruzgan.
 Australia had wanted it to operate as part of OEF.
 The Netherlands insisted otherwise.
-Australia relented; the 17 task group rotations through the end of the war were therefore part of ISAF's effort and reported to ISAF special operations forces headquarters rather than Task Force Uruzgan (ISAF special operations forces were commanded on a rotational basis by British and Australian officers).39 The troops in
+Australia relented; the 17 task group rotations through the end of the war were therefore part of ISAF's effort and reported to ISAF special operations forces headquarters rather than Task Force Uruzgan (ISAF special operations forces were commanded on a rotational basis by British and Australian officers).
+The troops in

-29 Hugh White, "Why Australia Needs a Much Bigger Army," The Age, July 20, 2005.
+Hugh White, "Why Australia Needs a Much Bigger Army," The Age, July 20, 2005.

-30 White, "Why Australia."
+White, "Why Australia."

-31 Gareth Rice, "What Did We Learn from the War in Afghanistan?," Australian Army Journal 11, no. 1 (Winter 2014): 7.
+Gareth Rice, "What Did We Learn from the War in Afghanistan?," Australian Army Journal 11, no. 1 (Winter 2014): 7.

-32 Brangwin and Rann, Australia's Military Involvement.
+Brangwin and Rann, Australia's Military Involvement.

-33 Mick Ryan, "The Other Side of the COIN: Reconstruction Operations in Southern Afghanistan," Australian Army Journal 4, no. 2 (Winter 2007): 126.
+Mick Ryan, "The Other Side of the COIN: Reconstruction Operations in Southern Afghanistan," Australian Army Journal 4, no. 2 (Winter 2007): 126.

-34 Ryan, "Other Side," 134.
+Ryan, "Other Side," 134.

-35 Ryan, "Other Side," 126.
+Ryan, "Other Side," 126.

-36 Ryan, "Other Side," 126.
+Ryan, "Other Side," 126.

-37 Ryan, "Other Side," 130 (italics in original).
+Ryan, "Other Side," 130 (italics in original).

-38 Bullard, "Australia in Afghanistan," 18; and Stuart Yeaman, Afghan Sun: Defence, Diplomacy, Development and the Taliban (Brisbane: Boolarong, 2013).
+Bullard, "Australia in Afghanistan," 18; and Stuart Yeaman, Afghan Sun: Defence, Diplomacy, Development and the Taliban (Brisbane: Boolarong, 2013).

-39 Middleton, Unwinnable, 185.
+Middleton, Unwinnable, 185.